Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 Are you mentally addicted to your cell phone?
 Are you addicted to the artificial sense of connection with our cell phone provider?
 Addictions are usually a bad thing.

-Even if, you do not believe you are addicted some cell phone use can be mentally unhealthy.
+Even if you do not believe you are addicted, some cell phone use can be mentally unhealthy.
 Studies show the blue light of our electronic screens before bed suppresses a chemical called melatonin that aids in restful sleep.

 “In the report, based on a survey of more than 440,000 Americans, about 35 percent said they usually got less than 7 hours of sleep a night.
 The Centers for Disease Control and Prevention, which conducted the study, recommends that adults ages 18 to 60 get at least 7 hours of sleep per night”.

-Extreme cell phone use hampers our ability to concentrate, be productive, be creative, be mentally healthy, and overall happiness.
+Extreme cell phone use hampers our ability to concentrate, be productive, be creative, be mentally healthy, and achieve overall happiness.

 Here are some Minimalist tips for mentally healthy cell phone use.